human-centered-ai-lab/CARVIS-WSI/README.md

     --build-arg GROUP_ID=$(id -g) .
 ```

 This command may take some time to run, depending on the system.
-It downloads the latest Docker Python image, installs all dependencies and builds and installs pixman from source.
-The prebuild version has a bug with openslide so this is necessary.
-Then it runs some tests and cleans up afterwards.
-Expect some more output while doing so. \
+It downloads the latest Docker Python image and installs all depenecies so this does not have to be done manually. \
 For writing the exported files, there will be a user and user group with the same parameters added as your current user to avoid permission errors.

 ## Usage